deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Especially you!
 Vancouver's own prodigal daughter, gone these ten years, and-"

-"*Ten years?!*" Xiù's hand flew to her face in shock.
-“How long were we-?
-Uh, right… the escape pod… Stasis...”
+"*Ten years?!"* Xiù's hand flew to her face in shock.
+"How long were we-?
+Uh, right… the escape pod… Stasis…"

 "Oh, I'm sorry, sweetie, that just came out.
 I'm sorry."
 Liz soothed.

-"No, it's okay… I knew it was going to be about that, but..."
-Xiù rubbed her face.
+"No, it's okay… I knew it was going to be about that, but…" Xiù rubbed her face.
 It didn't help.
-Her hands were shaking, so were her shoulders, and there was an urgent heat coming up from deep inside her, behind her eyes...
+Her hands were shaking, so were her shoulders, and there was an urgent heat coming up from deep inside her, behind her eyes…

 Liz, demonstrating the sixth sense of mothers and nurses the world over, pulled her into a hug before the tears even arrived, and let her get it out of her system.